Slayuuy/skrimDotFiles/README.md

 INSTALL GUIDE!!!
 YAY!!!
 MY MIND IS NUMB! just run this

-please note: i forgot to mention you need the CaskaydiaCove Nerd Font and Waybar for this to funcion.
+please note: i forgot to mention you need the CaskaydiaCove Nerd Font, rofi and Waybar for this to funcion.